Elements-Agency/benjaminjyoung/content/artwork/northern-cardinal/index.md

 aliases: [/northern-cardinal, /artwork/rage-fueled-bird]
 ---

-Nortern Cardinal is a colored pencil drawing of a Northern Cardinal perched on a branch.
+Northern Cardinal is a colored pencil drawing of a Northern Cardinal perched on a branch.
 The bird is depicted with a vibrant red plumage, which is characteristic of the male of the species.
 Its beak is orange-yellow, and the facial mask is black, extending from the beak around the eyes.
 The drawing captures the distinct crest of the cardinal, which is a pointy tuft of feathers on top of its head.
 The branch is rendered with a muted gray tone, contrasting with the bright red of the bird.
 The background is a soft, textured gray, allowing the cardinal to stand out prominently.
 The pencil strokes have created a sense of softness and detail, particularly in the feathers and the blending of colors.

 [Buy the Painting >](#purchase)